What is an ISIN or SEDOL number?

 The stock exchange daily official list (SEDOL) is a seven-character identification code.
-Many investments are listed on multiple exchanges, so the SEDOL is a way of not only identifying what the security is, but it also tells us which listing we are looking at.
-If a security is listed on 5 different exchanges, it will have 5 different SEDOL codes.
+Many investments are listed on multiple exchanges, so the SEDOL tells us not only what the security is, but which listing we are looking at.
+If a security is listed on five different exchanges, it will have five different SEDOL codes.
 (For example, Vodafone’s London SEDOL is BH4HKS3).